HeardLibrary/digital-scholarship/computer/directories-mac.md

 <img src="../images-2-mac/expanded-save-as.png" style="border:1px solid black">

 The expanded `Save as...` dialog box allows you to navigate in a manner nearly identical to Finder.
 To save space, the display style options are in a dropdown.
-You can also create a new folder in the current directory if you want to develop the directory tree in a way that makes sense for storing the file.
+You can create a new folder in the current directory if you want to develop the directory tree in a way that makes sense for storing the file.
 You can also drop down the `Where` option to jump to a higher position in the directory tree.

 # Copying and moving files